deleonab/Automating-infrastructure-with-terraform-3-v2/documentation-3-terraform.md

 ### inside the module directory, I created the following files to keep our code well structured and modular
 - VPC     For networking   NAT gateway (nat-gw.tf), Internet Gateway(internet-gw.tf), Routes (routes.tf), Roles (roles.tf), main,tf with the vpc and subnets(main.tf)
 - ALB     For Load balancer resources
-- AS  For Autoscaling groups
+- AS  For Autoscaling and launch template resources
 - EFS   For Elastic File System resources
 - RDS    For Database
 - COMPUTE   For compute